firesidefiction/firesidefiction.github.io/submissions.md

 ## Novels and Novellas

-Fireside is currently open to submissions for novels and novellas.
+Fireside is currently open to submissions for novels and novellas until August 31, 2018.
 {% include submit-button.html %}

 ### Please submit: